 Are alligators dangerous in North Carolina?

 Alligators can be dangerous, but attacks are rare.
 Most alligators are shy and avoid humans.
-However, it's important to be cautious and follow safety guidelines to minimize the risk of an encounter.
+Even so, make sure to be cautious and follow safety guidelines to minimize the risk of an encounter.

 Where are alligators found in North Carolina?